excelsior-oss/excelsior-jet-maven-plugin/README.md

 </plugin>
 ```

-and use the following command line to build the application:
+set the `<mainClass>` parameter, and use the following command line to build the application:

 ```
 mvn jet:build